TienZhao/suoyan.pro/README.md

 - The technical structure of suoyan.pro includes three parts: Neo4j database, NestJS back-end and Vue front-end.
 It also uses the services of natural language processing and machine translation offered by Tencent Cloud.

+#### Docker

+- `docker-compose.yml` is located in the root directory, where you can run the whole project with`docker-compose up` command.

 #### Neo4j

 - The Neo4j graph database is located in the `neo4j` directory.
 Neo4j runs at `localhost:7474` by default and it can be be accessed through a browser.